-- 6 To save the pattern, click OK. - 7 Repeat Step 4 through Step 6 for each pattern that you want to add for inclusion. - 8 To add a pattern that you want to exclude from a backup, right-click Exclusion List, and select Add VM pattern. - 9 In the Enter Pattern dialog box, type the pattern that you want the plug-in to search for using the same guidelines described previously for include patterns, and then click OK.

-Continuing with the previous example, if you want the plug-in to locate all VMs that start with SQL but exclude specific versions of the SQL Server VMs, type the complete name of the virtual machine that you want to exclude, such as SQLQATest1.

-- 10 Repeat Step 8 and Step 9 for each pattern that you want to add for exclusion. - 11 When you are finished, select all required VMs under the My Virtual Environment node, and then select the applicable inclusion and exclusion patterns. - 12 Click Save, enter a name in the Create New Set dialog box, and click Save.
+- 6 To save the pattern, click OK. - 7 Repeat Step 4 through Step 6 for each pattern that you want to add for inclusion. - 8 To add a pattern that you want to exclude from a backup, right-click Exclusion List, and select Add VM pattern or Add vSphere TAG. - 9 Do one of the following: - For a naming pattern, in the Enter Pattern dialog box, type the pattern that you want the plug-in to search for using the same guidelines described previously for include patterns, and then click OK. - Continuing with the previous example, if you want the plug-in to locate all virtual machines that start with SQL but exclude specific versions of the SQL Server virtual machines, type the complete name of the virtual machine that you want to exclude, such as SQLQATest1. - For a vSphere TAG, in the Enter TAG dialog box, type the tag that exactly matches the vSphere tag that you want to exclude, and then click OK. - 10 Repeat Step 8 and Step 9 for each pattern that you want to add for exclusion. - 11 Select the My Virtual Environment node or the node under the My Virtual Environment node, and then select the applicable inclusion and exclusion patterns. - 12 Click Save, enter a name in the Create New Set dialog box, and click Save.